ezvezdov/Dataset-Wrapper/docs/README.md

 ```python
 dawr = dw.DatasetWrapper(dw.WAYMO_NAME, "global_path_to_dataset")
 ```
-In Waymo case path should be to "train" folder which contains data same as at right side of screenshot
+In Waymo case path should be to "waymo" folder which contains data same as at right side of screenshot ( .tfrecords )
 ![Waymo screenshot](./images/waymo.png "Title")

 ## Using